pansift/p3/README.md

 ## Install Instructions

-### *Note:* Currently only intended for the more technical people to install on their own or other's machines.
+### *Note:* Currently only intended for more technical people (who can use the terminal) to install on their own or other's machines.

 You will need `git` installed for this method of install until we have a native OSX installer.
 Just type `git` in your terminal and if you don't have `git` installed then OSX should offer to install (or try `xcode-select --install`) to ensure you have the command line tools.